Target website stumbles on Cyber Monday, rivals out of stock

 Most U.S. retailers like Wal-Mart, Target and Best Buy (BBY.N) began offering some of the season's best online deals, which traditionally had been reserved for Cyber Monday, several weeks in advance.

-Between Thanksgiving day and Cyber Monday, $11 billion will have been spent online, a 15 percent increase from 2014, Adobe said.
-Mobile devices, which include smartphones and tablets, drove 28 percent of online sales, Adobe said.
+Between Thanksgiving day and Sunday, $8.03 billion was spent online, a 17 percent increase from 2014, Adobe said.
+The average shopper spent $135.25, up 4 percent from a year ago.
+Mobile, which includes smartphones and tablets, drove 32 percent of online sales, Adobe said.

 Mastercard, which tracks spending in its card network as well as other forms of payments, said its data also showed a double-digit jump in e-commerce sales from Thanksgiving to Sunday, above its expectations for an 8 percent rise.